You Earned a Ticket!

 hero image

-Some childhood gaps are welcome news, like that gap-tooth smile.
+Some childhood gaps are welcome news, like that of a gap-tooth smile.
 Achievement gaps?
 Not so much.

 What is an achievement gap?

 Poverty strongly correlates with test scores.
-Students who qualify for free or reduced-price lunch services (a common measure of poverty) tend to score lower on tests than the kids who don’t.
-Race correlates, too: on average, black and Latino students tend to score lower on standardized tests than white and Asian students do.
-Achievement gaps are a symptom of a deeper issue — opportunity gaps — where a lack of generational wealth in low-income communities, especially commnities of color, results in less educational opportunities for students.
-This term acknowledges systemic disadvantages to success.
+Students who qualify for free or reduced-price lunch services (not really a measure of poverty, but of low income) tend to score lower on tests than those who don't.
+Race/ethnicity correlates, too: on average, Black and Latino students tend to score lower on standardized tests than white and Asian students do.
+Achievement gaps are a symptom of a deeper issue — opportunity gaps — where a lack of generational wealth in low-income communities, especially communities of color, results in fewer educational opportunities for students.
+This term acknowledges systemic disadvantages.

 How are achievement gaps measured?